axibase/atsd-use-cases/how-to/shared/trends.md

 [series]
   value = fred.MonthlyChange('base')
-  alias = month
-  display = false
 ```

-Using two series, the monthly percent change is visualized with a simple `value` statement which takes three arguments `library.function('series')`, where `library` is the name assigned during import, `function` is the **case-sensitive** function name, and `series` is the `alias` assigned to the series to be transformed.
+Using two series, the monthly change is calculated as a new series with a `value` expression which applies `MonthlyChange` function from the `fred` library to the series identified with alias `base`.

 The `fred.js` library is available to any **TRENDS** user and contains the following functions: